-The landscaping should be completed, in accordance with these requirements within one year of occupancy.
-The full final inspection process is outlined on page 24 of this booklet.
+The landscaping should be completed, in accordance with these requirements, within one year of occupancy.
+The full final inspection process is outlined on page 22 of this booklet.

-I. Minimum Landscaping Requirements
+A. Minimum Landscaping Requirements

-- Sod - One of the following: - A deciduous tree 2" (50 mm) caliper or bigger, measured 6" above the ground at the time of the landscaping inspection. - A coniferous tree 8.2 ft (2.5m) tall or higher at the time of the landscaping inspection.
-Note: Junipers and cedars are not considered trees and will not count towards the minimum tree requirements. - And the following landscaping feature: - A prepared shrub bed containing at least 6 shrubs measured at least 18" in height or spread at the time of the landscaping inspection.

-All planting beds must be defined by an edging that is clearly visible from the street.
-Additional information on what is required to pass a landscaping inspection can be found in the following sections of this manual.
+- Sod - One tree (either deciduous or coniferous): - o Deciduous trees must have a minimum 2" (50 mm) caliper or bigger, measured 6" above the ground at the time of the landscaping inspection. - Coniferous trees must be at least 6.5 ft (2.0m) tall or higher at the time of the landscaping inspection.
+Note: Junipers and cedars are not considered trees and will not count towards the minimum tree requirements. - A prepared planting/shrub bed containing 6 shrubs measured at least 18" in height or spread at the time of the landscaping inspection.
+Note: All planting beds must be defined by an edging that is clearly visible from the street.